Editorial guide

 Reliably curbside-recyclable

-Rigid bottles + tubs: milk jugs, laundry-detergent bottles, motor-oil bottles, shampoo bottles.
-Strong U.S. recycling market — HDPE flake is in demand for new bottle manufacturing.
-Empty + rinse, leave caps on (modern MRFs handle them).
+Rigid bottles and tubs: milk jugs, laundry-detergent bottles, motor-oil bottles, shampoo bottles.
+Strong U.S. recycling market.
+HDPE flake is in demand for new bottle manufacturing.
+Empty and rinse.
+Leave caps on (modern MRFs handle them).

 PVC / V — Polyvinyl Chloride

-Pipes, vinyl flooring, IV bags, some food packaging.
-PVC releases hydrogen chloride when incinerated and contains plasticizers (often phthalates) that contaminate the PET/HDPE recycling stream.
-Most curbside programs reject.
+Pipes, vinyl flooring, IV bags, and some food packaging.
+PVC releases hydrogen chloride when incinerated and contains plasticizers (often phthalates) that contaminate the PET and HDPE recycling stream.
+Most curbside programs reject it.
 A few construction-recycling programs handle PVC pipe specifically.

 LDPE — Low-Density Polyethylene

 Grocery bags, bread bags, dry-cleaning bags, plastic wrap, ziploc bags, shrink wrap.
-Soft, flexible plastic.
-Curbside bins jam at the MRF on plastic bags — they wrap around sorting rollers and shut down the line.
-Return to the plastic-bag drop bin at any grocery store (Whole Foods, Target, Walmart).
-Some Whole Foods and Trader Joe's accept the broader LDPE film stream.
+A soft, flexible plastic.
+Curbside bins jam at the MRF on plastic bags because they wrap around the sorting rollers and shut down the line.
+Take them to the plastic-bag drop bin at any grocery store (Whole Foods, Target, Walmart).
+Some Whole Foods and Trader Joe's locations accept the broader LDPE film stream.

 PP — Polypropylene

 Yogurt cups, butter tubs, medicine bottles, bottle caps, microwavable food containers, ketchup bottles.
-Growing curbside acceptance — about 55% of U.S. residents now have curbside PP per The Recycling Partnership.
+Curbside acceptance is growing.
+About 55% of U.S. residents now have curbside PP, per The Recycling Partnership.
 Big variance by city.
-When in doubt, put PP in your bin if your city says "all rigid plastics #1-5 or #1-7"; trash otherwise.
+When in doubt, put PP in your bin if your city says "all rigid plastics #1-5 or #1-7", and trash it otherwise.

 PS — Polystyrene (Styrofoam)